 Katie and Jeremy had one of the most unforgettably beautiful wedding days I’ve photographed.
-While their Indianapolis wedding day greeted us with an unexpected blizzard, bringing over 10 inches of snow to the area, Katie and Jeremy didn’t ever let the weather dull their joy for the special day that awaited them.
+Their Winter Wedding at Mustard Seed Gardens greeted us with an unexpected blizzard, bringing over 10 inches of snow to the area, but Katie and Jeremy didn’t ever let the weather dull their joy for the special day that awaited them.
 They chose an early morning wedding ceremony at Redeemer Presbyterian Church in downtown Indianapolis, in order to host an afternoon brunch for their Mustard Seed Gardens wedding reception in Noblesville, Indiana.

 Before the light of day even began to warm the sky, Katie and Jeremy began preparation for their wedding day – the one where they would finally marry their best friend and begin down a new path of love and adventure together.

 On a warm December evening, I had the opportunity to get to know Katie and Jeremy better during their engagement session on Jeremy’s family farm.
 I learned that these two are absolutely over the moon for one another, and they are so relaxed when they are together.

 In our phone call the week before the wedding, I loved something Jeremy said when we discussed the possibility of a snowstorm on their wedding day: “The only thing that truly matters on Saturday is that the pastor shows up and Katie and I are both there.”
 It was such a sweet but honest sentiment to the life they were preparing for together – giving up everything to take up the hand of the one they love.

 As Katie had her hair and makeup done, snow gently fell from the sky, creating a gorgeous winter wonderland for their late March wedding.
 The bridal room was quiet, as the bridesmaids prepared with hair and makeup, and Katie shared in the few moments of quietness, as she prepared to meet her groom at the altar.